colussim/ESP-myhome-EchoEar/README.md

 A total of 13 predefined French audio messages are available, indexed from 1 to 13.

-These files are declared in the kFiles array in audio_player.c and mapped to numeric IDs for easy playback control.
+These files are declared in the *kFiles* array in *audio_player.c* and mapped to numeric IDs for easy playback control.

-For convenience, some commonly used messages are also exposed as macros in audio_player.h, for example:
+For convenience, some commonly used messages are also exposed as macros in *audio_player.h*, for example:

-	•	AUDIO_MSG_COMMENT_AIDER → help prompt
+- AUDIO_MSG_COMMENT_AIDER → help prompt
-	•	AUDIO_MSG_FAIT → action completed
+- AUDIO_MSG_FAIT → action completed
-	•	AUDIO_MSG_OUI → confirmation
+- AUDIO_MSG_OUI → confirmation
-	•	AUDIO_MSG_ERROR → error feedback
+- AUDIO_MSG_ERROR → error feedback

 This ID-based system allows lightweight triggering of audio responses without relying on dynamic text-to-speech.